Workflows and Analyses

 ]

-Binding Input
+}Binding Input

-When adding an executable as a stage or modifying it using the /workflow-xxxx/update API method, you can choose to specify values for some or all of the stage inputs.
+When adding an executable as a stage or modifying it using the /workflow-xxxx/update API method, you can choose to specify values for the stage inputs.
 These bound inputs can be overridden when the workflow is actually run.
 The syntax for providing bound input is the same as when providing an input hash to run the executable directly.
 For example, you can set the input for a stage with the hash:

-You can also use stage references as values to link an input to the input or output of another stage.
+{ "input_field": "input_value" }You can also use stage references as values to link an input to the input or output of another stage.
 These references are hashes with a single key $dnanexus_link whose value is a hash with exactly two keys/values:

 exactly one of the following key/values:

-• outputField string the output field name of the stage's executable to be used
+outputFieldstring the output field name of the stage's executable to be usedinputFieldstring the input field name of the stage's executable to be used

 and, optionally:

-• index integer the index of the array that is the output or input of the linked stage; this is 0-indexed, so a value of 0 indicates the first element should be used.
+indexinteger the index of the array that is the output or input of the linked stage.
+This is 0-indexed, so a value of 0 indicates the first element should be used.

 If the workflow has defined inputs, you can use workflow input references to link stage inputs to the workflow level inputs.
 These references are hashes with a singe key $dnanexus_link whose value is a hash with exactly one key/value:

-• workflowInputField: string the input field name of the current workflow
+workflowInputField: string the input field name of the current workflow

 Linking input to other stage output

 Using the outputField option is useful for chaining the output of a stage to the input of another stage to make an analysis pipeline.
-For example, a first stage (stage-xxxx) could maps reads to a reference genome and then pass those mappings on to a second stage (stage-yyyy) that will call variants on those mappings.
+For example, a first stage (stage-xxxx) could maps reads to a reference genome and then pass those mappings on to a second stage (stage-yyyy) that calls variants on those mappings.
 We can do this by setting the following input for the second stage:

 {